sleeptoken/zettelkasten/Remote Thought/Forward Proxy.md

 Source: #web

-proxy that sits betwn u and the server acts as middleman
+proxy that sits between u and the server acts as middleman

 client        ->        proxy          ->         sever
 PC                  localhost:8080          google.com